TypeScript 2.1

 • The value of extends must be a string containing a path to another configuration file to inherit from.

-• The configuration from the base file are loaded first, then overridden by those in the inheriting config file.
+• The configuration from the base file is loaded first, then overridden by those in the inheriting config file.

 • Circularity between configuration files is not allowed.